Share This Post

 Some online databases even store full content from web pages to keep a snapshot of the internet in the past.
 This is another reason online defamation cases can be extremely problematic since information can be spread to many web pages and then stored in databases where they may exist indefinitely.

 Another reason timing in an online defamation case is so critical is due to a set of laws called the statute of limitations.
-Each state has their own set, and they ultimately determine the timeframe that victims of defamation attacks (among other legal issues) can legally address their case in court.
+Each state has its own set, and they ultimately determine the timeframe that victims of defamation attacks (among other legal issues) can legally address their case in court.
 No matter the details of your case, if you miss the deadline set down by your state then your opponent can request the court to dismiss any charges, which they’re likely to do.
 There are rare exceptions to these rules, but you should never rely on them.

 The surest way to avoid the hassle of hunting down numerous web pages and trying to wrangle down countless views, comments, and shares is to address the problem the instant you discover it.
 This may mean sending out cease and desist letters or contacting the attacker directly to request the page or comment be removed.
 Always, though, you should partner up and consult with a lawyer practiced in defamation law as soon as you can.

 I’ve put together a few comprehensive resources to help prepare people facing online defamation attacks, namely informative eBooks and presentations.
-In them, I help my clients understand the freedom of speech, how it can be violated, what constitutes as online defamation, the orderly process for addressing attacks, and more.
+In them, I help my clients understand the freedom of speech, how it can be violated, what constitutes online defamation, the orderly process for addressing attacks, and more.

 Internet defamation is not like other forms of defamation; victims of an attack must act quickly to deter the situation from spreading beyond their reach and vastly increasing the work required to resolve issues.
 However, with a little prudence and understanding, people can take control of their defamation cases and prevent attacks in the future.